 But I do want to prepare you for what lies ahead.
 And maybe head you off at the pass making the same mistakes I did.
 Forewarned is forearmed kinda thing.

-I just wish I’d listened more and paid more attention to all the little warnings I got from friends when I first announced I was pregnant.
+I just wish I’d listened more and paid more attention to all the little warnings I got from everyone when I first announced I was pregnant.
 And from other pregnant ladies that I met whilst I was younger.
-Although I knew about morning sickness, preventing stretch marks and that I would get Braxton Hicks contractions, there were lots of things that I didn’t expect.
+Although I knew a lot about the pregnant body – about morning sickness, preventing stretch marks and that I would get Braxton Hicks contractions, there were lots of things to know when pregnant that I didn’t expect.
 Because people don’t really talk about them.

 So, what would I tell myself if I could go back and give my younger self advice?
 What side effects of pregnancy aren’t ever really spoken about?